PharmGKB/PharmCAT/docs/methods/NamedAlleleMatcher-101.md

 __2__: This behavior can be modified to return all potential diplotype matches.

-__3__: This score is the same irregardless of whether we assume the reference for missing positions.
+__3__: This score is the same regardless of whether we assume the reference for missing positions.